borkdude/nbb-action-example/README.md

-It was created using [this](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action) tutorial but instead of JavaScript it uses a small JS wrapper (see `index.mjs`).
-The actual scripting is done in `action.cljs`.
+It was created using [this](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action) tutorial but instead of JavaScript it uses a small JS wrapper (see `index.mjs`) and the actual scripting is done in `action.cljs`.

 All JS dependencies, including nbb, are compiled into a single file, `dist/index.mjs`, using [ncc](https://github.com/vercel/ncc/).
 This is